jhmkorndorfer/stic/progress.md

 ### Accomplishments
 - [x] Task 1: Fix compilation issues.
 - [x] Task 2: Finally compile stic on UBELIX.
-- [ ] Task 3: Trying to prepare input for stic.
+- [x] Task 3: Trying to prepare input for stic.
     - **Using ml Python/3.11.3-GCCcore-12.3.0 and virtual env namely sticenv. python3 -m venv sticenv.
 This is inside example folder of stic.**
         - source sticenv/bin/activate
-        - Requirements: numpy, Matplotlib, scipy, netCDF4
+        - Requirements: numpy, Matplotlib, scipy, netCDF4, astropy
-- [ ] Task 4: Test run stic on UBELIX.
+- [x] Task 4: Test run stic on UBELIX.
+- [x] Task 5: Update stic README to include some of the changes required to compile it which are also described here.

 ### Challenges